ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: Implementation and Experiments

-\textbf{--} First, in LDDMM, one must find a ``good" scale $\sigma$, which cannot be too small or too large, in order to allow a wide enough range of motions while still preserving the smoothness of the deformation.
+\textbf{--} First, in LDDMM, one must find a ``good" scale $\mu$, which cannot be too small or too large, in order to allow a wide enough range of motions while still preserving the smoothness of the deformation.
 That is much less of a problem with ResNet-LDDMM: the size of the polytopes on which the velocity fields are computed not fixed, and so the algorithm automatically computes polytopes and polyhedrons of appropriate sizes.
-The role of scale falls instead on the width $m$ of the network, However, we will see that the results are not particularly sensitive to a change of width less than an order of magnitude, and simply choosing a width of a few hundred yielded good results on every case we tested (see Sec. \ref{sec:ablative}).
-We show in Fig. \ref{Fig:HeartExample} both results of LDDMM and ResNet-LDDMM operating on pathological hearts (last row of Tab. \ref{table:liverexp}).
-We can clearly see the qualitative superiority of our method in terms of deformations of the source shape to fit the target.
-It should be noted that this may simply be because we did not find the ideal scale for the LDDMM-matching, but that leads us to another, very different aspect in which ResNet-LDDMM seems superior: the computational time.
-On a CPU, each simulation of LDDMM takes a couple hours, while the ResNet version converges in minutes.
+The role of scale falls instead on the width $m$ of the network.
+However, we will see that the results are not particularly sensitive to a change of width less than an order of magnitude, and simply choosing a width of a few hundred yielded good results on every case we tested.
 Further there is no automated way to find the best scale, so finding the correct one for LDDMM simply requires testing several values (with a bit of intuition to avoid bad ones).
 Hence, finding the best scale can sometimes take several days, and so we often settle one that is simply ``good enough".
-Whether the results of Tab. \ref{table:liverexp} are due to not finding the correct scale, or to our ResNet beating the best scale is up to debate, but regardless the ResNet results were obtained on the first try, which for practical applications is a clear improvement.
-For synthetic heart, we report the results of rigid ICP instead of LDDMM as the high data resolution do not allow such simulations.
+Whether the results of Tab.
+2 of the Supplementary Materials are due to not finding the correct scale, or to our ResNet beating the best scale is up to debate, but regardless the ResNet results were obtained on the first try, which for practical applications is a clear improvement.